Mene Pangalos: AstraZeneca

 Pangalos was appointed Executive Vice President, BioPharmaceuticals R&D at AstraZeneca in January 2019.
 He previously held the role of Executive Vice President, Innovative Medicines & Early Clinical Development (IMED) Biotech Unit of AstraZeneca from April 2010 to December 2018.

 Since Pangalos has been working at AstraZeneca, the company's compound success rate from pre-clinical studies to launch has increased from 4% to >19%.
 This is above the pharmaceutical industry average of 6%.

-He has overseen the discovery and development of the pharmaceutical industry's fastest-to-market medicines, from first-time in man to launch in just over 2.5 years.
-This drug – the EGFRm inhibitor osimertinib for non-small cell lung cancer (NSCLC) – is now approved in more than 75 countries.
+He has led the discovery and development of some of the pharmaceutical industry's fastest-to-market drugs, moving them from first-in-human trials to launch in just over 2.5 years.
+One notable example, the EGFRm inhibitor osimertinib for non-small cell lung cancer (NSCLC), is now approved in over 75 countries.

 Pangalos is on the AstraZeneca Senior Executive Team and is the Executive Chair of the AstraZeneca Board Science Committee.
 In May 2020, amid the COVID-19 pandemic, he was appointed to the expert advisory group for the UK Government's Vaccine Task Force, chaired by Patrick Vallance.